 - employees are protected from undue influence or pressure being exerted by their employer in relation to a decision by the employee to agree to or terminate an individual flexibility arrangement [ss 344, 348-349].

 Employees and prospective employees are also protected from workplace discrimination on the grounds of race, colour, sex, sexual preference, age, disability, marital status, pregnancy, family or carer’s responsibilities, religion, political opinion, national extraction or social origin.
 The general protections prohibit all adverse action (victimisation, refusing to employ, etc.) not just dismissal, on discriminatory grounds.
-This is a broadening of the protection that applied under the Workplace Relations Act 1996, which was limited to protection from dismissal.

 The unlawful termination protections for discriminatory reasons (e.g. race, colour sex) have been retained for non-national system employers, however the protection is limited to protection from dismissal.